weicaijiang/coze-loop/.github/PULL_REQUEST_TEMPLATE.md

 -->
 - [ ] This PR title match the format: \<type\>(optional scope): \<description\>
 - [ ] The description of this PR title is user-oriented and clear enough for others to understand.
-- [ ] Attach the PR updating the user documentation if the current PR requires user awareness at the usage level.
-[User docs repo](https://github.com/cloudwego/cloudwego.github.io)
+- [ ] Add documentation if the current PR requires user awareness at the usage level.

 #### (Optional) Translate the PR title into Chinese.